NASCAR Heat 4

 NASCAR Heat 4 is a racing video game simulating the 2019 NASCAR season.
 It was developed by Monster Games and was published by 704Games on September 13, 2019 for PlayStation 4, Xbox One and Microsoft Windows via Steam.
 Kevin Harvick is the cover athlete (for the first time since NASCAR 2005: Chase for the Cup) for the regular release of the game along with Tony Stewart, and Jeff Gordon is on the cover of the Gold Edition.
+The game was delisted from digital storefronts on December 31, 2024, and online servers were shut down on August 1, 2025.

 Gameplay

 The Xtreme Dirt Tour returned to the game, and Tony Stewart is a driver and team owner in the series.
 Players in career mode for the first time can start in any of the four series (NASCAR Cup, Xfinity, Trucks, and Xtreme Dirt).
 Additional updates to the game included different tire compounds for different track types and a track map.
 Also, custom cars now have an open number choice from 0-99 (including 00-09) for both quick race and career mode.